9 Reasons to Shop for Car Insurance Every 6 Months

 By doing so, you may be able to lock in a much lower rate than what you’re currently paying.
 There’s no reason to be stuck with a high premium for a violation that is now considered out-of-date and shouldn’t impact your car insurance anymore.

 See More: Cheap Car Insurance

 If you recently got married, you may qualify for discounts on your car insurance policy.
-This is especially true if you own a home and have children that drive as well.
+This is especially true if you own a home and have children who drive too.
 Depending on the auto insurance provider, you may be eligible for a bundling discount if you pair your homeowner’s insurance policy with your car insurance.
 You might also lock in a multi-driver discount.
 Shop around to see which company will reward you the most for your newly married status.

-Your credit score is a three-digit number that shows how responsible of a borrower you are.
-Most car insurance companies will look at your credit score, as it can help them determine how likely you are to cause an accident.
+Your credit score is a three-digit number that shows how responsible a borrower you are.
+Most car insurance companies will look at your credit score, as it can help them determine how likely you make on-time payments.

 One of the best times to shop for auto insurance is the period right after you’ve had a baby.
 Since parents usually drive safer vehicles with the latest and greatest safety features, car insurance companies tend to offer them lower premiums.

 As a parent, you can secure great car insurance rates until your children are old enough to get behind the wheel.
 Once they reach their teen years, they’ll be considered risky drivers and cause your car insurance to go up as a result.

 The reality is that car insurance requirements are not set in stone.
 In fact, it’s not uncommon for states to change them every once in a while.
 In Connecticut, for example, the minimum amount of required auto insurance increased several years ago.

 Make an effort to stay on top of any changing car insurance laws and requirements in your state.
 You may find out that you need more or less coverage to comply with them.
 If you do learn that your state has new auto insurance policies, you should shop around to find the ideal plan for your unique needs.